Generalized Majorization-Minimization: Proposed Optimization Framework

 \section{Proposed Optimization Framework}

 We consider minimization of functions that are bounded from below.
 The extension to maximization is trivial.
-Let $F(w) : \mathbb{R} ^d\rightarrow \mathbb{R}$ be a lower-bounded function that we wish to minimize.
-We propose an iterative procedure that generates a sequence of solutions $w_0,w_1,\ldots$ until it converges.
-The solution at iteration $t\geq 1$ is obtained by minimizing an upper bound $\bound_t(w)$ to the objective function \ie $w_t = \argmin_w \bound_t(w)$.
+Let $\sq{F(w) : \mathbb{R}^d\rightarrow \mathbb{R}}$ be a lower-bounded function that we wish to minimize.
+We propose an iterative procedure that generates a sequence of solutions $w_1,w_2,\ldots$ until it converges.
+The solution at iteration $\sq{t\geq 1}$ is obtained by minimizing an upper bound $\bound_t(w)$ to the objective function \ie $w_t = \argmin_w \bound_t(w)$.
 The bound at iteration $t$ is chosen from a set of \myquote{valid} bounds $\mathcal{B}_t$ (see Figure~\ref{fig:cccp_vs_ours}).
-In practice, we assume that the members of $\mathcal{B}_t$ come from a family $\mathcal{F}$ of functions that upper bound $F$ and can be optimized efficiently, such as quadratic functions, or quadratic functions with linear constraints.
+In practice, we take the members of $\mathcal{B}_t$ from a family $\mathcal{F}$ of functions that upper-bound $F$ and can be optimized efficiently, such as quadratic functions, or quadratic functions with linear constraints. $\mathcal{F}$ must be rich enough so that $\mathcal{B}_t$ is never empty.
 Algorithm~\ref{alg:our_framework} gives the outline of the approach.

 This general scheme is used in both MM and \ourmethod.
 However, as we shall see in the rest of this section, MM and \ourmethod have key differences in the way they measure progress and the way they construct new bounds.